 - No portion of the unpaid balance can be used for DTI Calculations

 - However, with non-medical outstanding unpaid collection accounts that total more than $2,000, HUD requires that 5% of the outstanding unpaid collection balance be used for the borrower’s debt to income calculations

 - This holds true even though the borrower does not have to pay any monthly amount

 - If 5% of the outstanding collection balance is too much and will disqualify borrower, then HUD will allow the borrower to enter into a payment agreement with the collection agency and/or creditor

 - Whatever the payment agreement monthly payment amount is, that amount will be used as a monthly debt payment

 - That amount will be used in the calculations of the borrower’s debt to income ratios

-The exception to collection accounts and past due account is with government student loans.
+The exception to collection accounts and the past due account is with government student loans.
 Any student loan debt that is guaranteed by the federal government cannot be in collections and if they are past due, the past due amount needs to be current.
-It needs to be in good standing for a borrower to qualify for a FHA Loan or any other government loan such as VA Loans and USDA Loans.
-It does not matter how high the borrowers credit scores are or if all other payments to other creditors are current.
+It needs to be in good standing for a borrower to qualify for an FHA Loan or any other government loan such as VA Loans and USDA Loans.
+It does not matter how high the borrowers’ credit scores are or if all other payments to other creditors are current.
 The federal government does not want you to have any government backed student loans in arrears and/or in collections in order to qualify for FHA Loans.
 This also holds true on any other government loan programs.